-1.ELG: Comprehension

-- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary;

-- Anticipate - where appropriate - key events in stories;

-- Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play.

-2.ELG: Word Reading

-- Say a sound for each letter in the alphabet and at least 10 digraphs;

-- Read words consistent with their phonic knowledge by sound-blending;

-- Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words.

-3 ELG: Writing

-- Write recognisable letters, most of which are correctly formed; -

-Spell words by identifying sounds in them and representing the sounds with a letter or letters;

-- Write simple phrases and sentences that can be read by others.
+- 1.ELG: Comprehension - Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary; - Anticipate where appropriate key events in stories; - Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play. - 2.ELG: Word Reading - Say a sound for each letter in the alphabet and at least 10 digraphs; - Read words consistent with their phonic knowledge by sound-blending; - Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words. - 3 ELG: Writing - Write recognisable letters, most of which are correctly formed; - - Spell words by identifying sounds in them and representing the sounds with a letter or letters; - Write simple phrases and sentences that can be read by others.

 Literacy is linked very much initially with communication and language at Broomfield.
-We create opportunities for children to listen to different texts and have opportunities to look at different story books.
-In both classes we have reading corners, we have a shared reading area and borrow books from the library.
-In both classes we engage with retelling stories, word games and reading books on a one to one with an adult.
+We create opportunities for children to listen to different texts and have opportunities to look at different story books every day.
+We ensure children 'bump into books' throughout the learning environments, such as reading corners, small world play and topic tables and role play.
+Children enjoy weekly visits to the school library and regularly 'song and rhyme time' circle time sessions.
+Using key texts, children learn to understand story language, predict, anticipate key events, join in with repeated refrains and retell familiar stories.

-We teach phonics using the Read Write Inc Scheme.
-Children have full class and small group sessions to match academic needs and to meet full developmental potential.
+In PK phonics learning begins by exploring rhyming, alliteration, environmental sounds and oral blending and segmenting through fun games and activities.
+As children progress into the summer term before Kindergarten we teach phonics using the Read Write Inc Scheme.
+In Kindergarten Children have differentiated group sessions to match academic needs and to meet full developmental potential.
 Children engage in group reading and partner reading sessions using the Read Write Inc books.
-During these sessions we learn letter formation, how to sound out and build words, and to write sentences.
+During these sessions children learn to identify letters by sound, letter formation, how to blend and segment sounds to read and write simple words and sentences.
 Children are given opportunities around the classroom to apply their phonic knowledge and write for a purpose e.g. in the role play area writing shopping lists.